 In contrast to a maturing hairline, a receding hairline will retreat unevenly, with some parts of the hairline receding significantly faster than others.
 Characteristically, a receding hairline will retreat more in the temple area, creating the pattern of an M-shape.
 The pattern deepens over time, as the temple hair loss becomes more severe and the entire hairline eventually recedes.
 This can be followed by thinning at the crown, and in some cases, complete baldness at the top of the head.
 The stages of severity for a receding hairline is classified by the Norwood Scale.

-With a receding hairline, the hair loss is usually several centimetres upwards, leading to a more exposed forehead.
-A receding hairline can occur at the same time as your hairline matures from the age of 17.
+To complicate matters further, a receding hairline can occur at the same time as your hairline matures from the age of 17.
+As hairlines mature, they undergo a slight recession, which is a natural part of the aging process.
 This will cause your hairline to move higher at a quicker rate than someone who isn’t losing hair.
-It can result in very young patients being concerned about hair loss.
+This can result in very young patients being concerned about hair loss.
 It’s important to address these concerns early as there are a number of treatments that can help.
-A receding hairline is a form of male pattern baldness (androgenetic alopecia), which affects around 50% of men over the age of 50 in the UK.

 What causes receding hairline?